-Viant Technology Inc. will be a holding company and, following this offering, its only business will be to act as the managing member of Viant Technology LLC, and its only material assets will be Class A units representing approximately 17.0% of Viant Technology LLC units (or 19.5% if the underwriters exercise their option to purchase additional shares of Class A common stock from the selling stockholders in full).
-In its capacity as the managing member, Viant Technology LLC and will report non-controlling interests ("NCI") related to the interests held by the continuing members of Viant Technology LLC and will report non-controlling interests ("NCI") related to the interests held by the continuing members of Viant Technology LLC in our consolidated financial statements.
-The membership interests of Viant Technology LLC owned by us will be classified as Class A units and the remaining approximately 17.0% of Viant Technology LLC units (or 19.5% if the underwriters exercise their option to purchase additional shares of Class A common stock from the selling stockholders in full), which will continue to be held by the current members of Viant Technology LLC, including the Vanderhook Parties and the Equity Plan LLC, will be classified as Class B units.
+Viant Technology Inc. will be a holding company and, following this offering, its only business will be to act as the managing member of Viant Technology LLC, and its only material assets will be Class A units representing approximately 14.8% of Viant Technology LLC units (or 17.0% if the underwriters exercise their option to purchase additional shares of Class A common stock from the selling stockholders in full).
+In its capacity as the managing member, Viant Technology Inc. will operate and control all of Viant Technology LLC's business and affairs.
+We will consolidate the financial results of Viant Technology LLC and will report non-controlling interests ("NCI") related to the interests held by the continuing members of Viant Technology LLC in our consolidated financial statements.
+The membership interests of Viant Technology LLC owned by us will be classified as Class A units and the remaining approximately 14.8% of Viant Technology LLC units (or 17.0% if the underwriters exercise their option to purchase additional shares of Class A common stock from the selling stockholders in full), which will continue to be held by the current members of Viant Technology LLC, including the Vanderhook Parties and the Equity Plan LLC, will be classified as Class B units.
 Viant Technology Inc. consolidates Viant Technology LLC due to Viant Technology Inc.'s power to control Viant Technology LLC, making it the primary beneficiary and sole managing member of the variable interest entity.

 Pursuant to the Viant Technology LLC Agreement, each Class B unit will be exchangeable for one share of Viant Technology Inc.'s Class A common stock or, at Viant Technology Inc.'s election, for cash.
 The exchange ratio is subject to appropriate adjustment by Viant Technology Inc. in the event Class A units are issued to Viant Technology Inc. without issuance of a corresponding number of shares of Class A common stock or in the event of certain reclassifications, reorganizations, recapitalizations or similar transactions.
-Any beneficial holder exchanging Class B units must ensure that the applicable corresponding number of shares of Class A common stock or, at our election, for cash.
+Any beneficial holder exchanging Class B units must ensure that the applicable corresponding number of shares of Class B common stock are delivered to us for retirement as a condition of exercising its right to exchange Class B units for shares of our Class A common stock or, at our election, for cash.
 The diagram below illustrates our structure and anticipated ownership immediately after the Reorganization and this offering (assuming no exercise of the underwriters' option to purchase additional shares) and does not reflect the issuances of awards pursuant to the 2021 LTIP.